-For investments via the Foreign Access Regime, the relevant filings, registration with the PBOC and account opening have to be carried out via an onshore settlement agent, offshore custody agent, registration agent or other third parties (as the case may be).
+For investments via the Foreign Access Regime and/or Bond Connect, the relevant filings, registration with the PBOC Shanghai Head Office and account opening have to be carried out via an onshore settlement agent, offshore custody agent, registration agent or other third parties (as the case may be).
 As such, the Sub-Fund is subject to the risks of default or errors on the part of such third parties.

-Investing in the Mainland inter-bank bond market via Foreign Access Regime is also subject to regulatory risks.
+Investing in the Mainland inter-bank bond market via Foreign Access Regime and/or Bond Connect is also subject to regulatory risks.
 The relevant rules and regulations on these regimes are subject to change which may have potential retrospective effect.
 In the event that the relevant Mainland Chinese authorities suspend account opening or trading on the Mainland inter-bank bond market, the Sub-Fund's ability to invest in the Mainland inter-bank bond market will be adversely affected.
 In such event, the Sub-Fund's ability to achieve its investment objective will be negatively affected.

-In addition, there is no specific guidance by the Mainland tax authorities on the treatment of income tax and other tax categories payable in respect of trading in Mainland inter-bank bond market by foreign institutional investors via the Foreign Access Regime.
-By investing in the Mainland interbank bond market, the Sub-Fund may be at risk of being subject to Mainland Chinese taxes.
-There is a possibility that the current tax laws, rules, regulations and practice in Mainland China and/or the current interpretation or understanding thereof may change in the future and such change(s) may have retrospective effect.
+In addition, there is no specific guidance by the Mainland China tax authorities on the treatment of income tax and other tax categories payable in respect of trading in Mainland inter-bank bond market by foreign institutional investors via the Bond Connect.
+By investing in the Mainland interbank bond market, the Sub-Fund may be at risk of being subject to Mainland taxes.
+There is a possibility that the current tax laws, rules, regulations and practice in the Mainland and/or the current interpretation or understanding thereof may change in the future and such change(s) may have retrospective effect.
 The Sub-Fund could become subject to additional taxation that is not anticipated as at the date hereof or when the relevant investments are made, valued or disposed of.
 Any of those changes may reduce the income from, and/or the value of, the relevant investments in the Sub-Fund.